 - 1. A student who wishes to make application for readmission to the program must do so by writing a letter of request to the Director of the Schools of Nursing, Medical Imaging, or Respiratory Care, who will forward the request to the Admissions & Progression Committee of the respective school. - 2.
 The request will be reviewed by the Admissions and Progression Committee of the school. - 3.
-The Committee may grant readmission requests based on space available in the class and the student's: - a. overall GPA (nursing & respiratory: minimum 2.0 required)(medical imaging: minimum 2.5 required) - b. overall Marshall University GPA (minimum 2.0 required) - c. prior performance in radiography, nursing or respiratory care courses - 4.
+The Committee may grant readmission requests based on space available in the class and the student's: - a. overall GPA (nursing & respiratory: minimum 2.0 required)(medical imaging: minimum 2.5 required) - b. overall Marshall University GPA (minimum 2.0 required) - c. overall MCTC GPA (minimum 2.0 required) - d. prior performance in radiography, nursing or respiratory care courses - 4.
 Readmission for any student who withdrew for non-academic reasons more than once will be considered on an individual basis. - 5.
 The applicant must submit written explanation to the Director describing the circumstances, how these have changed since withdrawal, and any necessary evidence to consider regarding readmission.
 It will be at the discretion of the director whether to forward the request to the admissions & Progression Committee for action.

-Formulated: Prior to 5/02 Revised: 5/02, 5/04, 5/05, 7/07, 4/08, 11/08, 5/16 Reviewed: 7/08, 7/12, 7/13, 8/17.
-6/19, 6/20,7/21,6/22,6/23
+Revised: 5/02, 5/04, 5/05, 7/07, 4/08, 11/08, 5/16,5/25

+Reviewed: 7/08, 7/12, 7/13, 8/17.
+6/19, 6/20,7/21,6/22,, 6/24,-5/25